vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 ### I. Time Travel Verification
 Is possible thanks to [Chain Proofs](./chain_proof.md).
 Verification steps are as follows:
-1. **Retrieve Blocks:** Extracts the list of blocks to be verified and group them by chain.
+1. **Retrieve Blocks:** Extracts the list of blocks to be verified and groups them by chain.
 2. **Iterate Over Chains:** For each chain runs [time travel `verify`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/verifier/time_travel.rs#L40) function on its blocks.
 3. **Skip Single-Block Cases:** If only one block exists, no verification is needed.
 4. **Request Chain Proof:** Fetches cryptographic proof of chain validity.